What is mortgage life insurance?

-So if you had taken out a decreasing-term policy to pay off your home loan in the event of your death, the amount needed would have decreased dramatically by year 12, making such a policy a valuable solution.
+So if you had taken out a mortgage life insurance policy to pay off your home loan in the event of your death, the amount needed would have decreased dramatically by year 12, making such a policy a valuable solution.

 When it isn’t right